-The DWS has indicated that the property is served by one water meter, however, more water services are not available at this time.
+The DWS has indicated that the property is not served by water services at this time.
 Constructing water system improvements to either extend/upgrade the DWS facilities or provide a private water system to DWS standards for the pending 6-lot subdivision would be placing excessive demands upon the applicant because of the extensive improvements and additions required to the existing DWS water system facilities.
-At an elevation of approximately 900 feet above sea level, the drilling of wells and construction of other water system improvements to DWS standards would also be unreasonable for a six (6) lot subdivision.
+At an elevation of approximately 1,200 feet above sea level, the drilling of wells and construction of other water system improvements to DWS standards would also be unreasonable for a six (6) lot subdivision.